 “To the occupational therapy team - I would like to say thank you all in the part you have played in my recovery.
 I am the first to admit that when I first heard of occupational therapy and the Biometrics Ltd machine I was wondering how it would work.
 Now I want to shout to the whole world about how much I have improved.
 I put my movement improvement largely down to the Biometrics Ltd programme I have been on and the way the occupational therapists have guided me through each week even if I was scared to start with.
 Thank you all again for helping me to improve my movement and help me lead an almost normal life and most of all be a mother to my baby.”

-It is therefore very beneficial for a variety of clinical areas needing a tool for focused exercise - from hand therapy clinics to Stoke, Neuro and Spinal Injury Units.
+AngleX is very beneficial for a variety of clinical areas needing a tool for focused exercise - from hand therapy clinics to Stoke, Neuro and Spinal Injury Units.
 AngleX sensors are also perfect to use with patients of all ages.

 M600 Exercise Kit - Mini Case History #4